 Survivors and caregivers will be introduced to music therapy as a helpful tool in palliative care.
 Participants will have opportunities to learn and practice music-based strategies for increasing comfort, finding resilience in illness and supporting family togetherness.

 Relaxation Services: 1-1 sessions

-Practitioners will be visiting patient areas at Martha Morehouse Tower, University Hospital East, Stefanie Spielman Comprehensive Breast Center and Gynecologic Oncology at Mill Run to offer hand massage, neck & shoulder massage and Urban Zen Integrative Therapy (Reiki, aromatherapy and gentle movement).
+Practitioners will be visiting patient infusion areas at The James, Martha Morehouse Tower, University Hospital East, Stefanie Spielman Comprehensive Breast Center and Gynecologic Oncology at Mill Run to offer hand massage, neck & shoulder massage and Urban Zen Integrative Therapy (Reiki, aromatherapy and gentle movement).
+(Registration not required)

 These drop-in groups provide a safe and supportive environment to share personal experiences and benefit from the support of others.
 Facilitated by licensed health professionals from The James and The Ohio State University Wexner Medical Center.

 A graceful form of gentle exercise, Tai Chi involves a series of flowing movements performed in a slow, focused manner and accompanied by deep breathing.